10 crucial tools for anyone starting a business online

 If you’re building a WordPress site, you shouldn’t hesitate to use Yoast SEO, which is one of the most popular and feature rich tools for SEO.
 It can help to boost your site’s visibility in the search engine results, which is something all new businesses are interested in.

-5. Send better emails with 123 Reg email marketing
+5. Send better emails with an email marketing tool

 Email marketing gives you the fantastic opportunity to keep in touch with your visitors and potential customers at any time and from anywhere in the world.
-With the email marketing service from 123 Reg, you can build a list of subscribers and schedule emails to reach your audience’s inbox when you know they’re online.
+With a professional email marketing tool, you can build a list of subscribers and schedule emails to reach your audience’s inbox when you know they’re online.

 You can also save time by automating your emails.
 So, instead of writing an email to each new person who subscribes to your mailing list, you can easily automate your welcome emails so they send out the moment a new subscriber clicks that “subscribe” button on your site.